w3c/wcag-act-rules/content/rules/aizyf1/proposed.md

 - This rule assumes that the purpose of the link is not ambiguous to users in general when seen in context on the web page, which is the exception mentioned in [Success Criterion 2.4.9 Link Purpose (Link Only)][sc249].
 If the link is ambiguous to users in general, users of assistive technologies are not at a disadvantage when viewing the link out of context.
 - This rule assumes that all [semantic][semantic role] `link` elements are used as links.
 An element marked up as a link, but that does not behave as a link would not fail [Success Criterion 2.4.9 Link Purpose (Link Only)][sc249].
-- This rule assumes that the language of each test target can be correctly determined (either programmatically or by analyzing the content), and sufficiently understood.

 ## Accessibility Support